letjonnyloop/cw2/README.md

 4. Type any keyword in the search box to narrow results by artist, event, or venue.
 5. View the updated list of gigs that match your filters.
 6. Click **Clear** to reset all filters and start fresh.

----

-If you want help with adding gigs or managing the site, you would typically edit the backend data source or the JavaScript code that populates the gigs dynamically.

----

-If you'd like, I can help you write usage instructions for specific parts like the JavaScript or CSS too!
-Just let me know.